lokinell/docker-ci-sandbox/README.md

 (\*\*) Authentication is controlled by LDAP database.
 (\*\*\*) LDAP UI is provided by ldapAdmin stateless service.

-Services use "development" authentication methods specific for the service.

 ### Container dependencies

                            +-- nexus <--+--------------+